-Considered on a restaurant review data set, our approach shows small, but significant improvement with respect to the constrained method in [4].
+Considered on a restaurant review data set, our approach shows small but significant improvement with respect to the constrained method in [6].
 That is, we improve the F_1 -measure by 1.6 percentage points.
 Based on analysis of the performance of our classifier we conclude that we capture a reasonable (considering its simplicity) part of the full potential of our approach.
-The performance and potential of the classifier is, however, dependent on the distribution of the number of implicit features per sentence within the data set.
+The performance and potential of the classifier is however dependent on the distribution of the number of implicit features per sentence within the data set.
 That is, when consumer reviews frequently cover multiple implicit features per sentence, our more realistic approach is desirable.
-For the precision of the sentiment associated with the detected implicit features we obtain 63.9%.